hulop/blelocpp/README.md

 - $pod install
 - Open the Xcode workspace by typing $open bleloc.xcworkspace
 - Product > Clean
-- Build bleloc target for Generic iOS device
+- Build scheme "bleloc" for Generic iOS device target
-- Build framework target for Generic iOS device
+- Remove libPods-bleloc.a from "Link Binary With Libraries" in "Build Phrases" in bleloc project
-- Build bleloc target for Generic iOS device
+- Build scheme "framework" for Generic iOS device target

 ----
 ## About